Terrible sea monsters. Creepy monsters of the deep sea. Basilisk - Poisonous snakes

 Looking at these creatures, I want to believe that they came to us from another planet.
 Unfortunately no. Sea flycatchers live in the deep canyons of California.

-Speckled stargazer: fish attacking from below
+Speckled stargazer: a fish that attacks from below

 Stargazers have a massive lower jaw and huge bulging eyes, for which they received such an unusual name.